TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

             "title": "This is the <i>title</i>",
             // Main message content (appears after any payload).
 May contain HTML.
             "content": "This is content <span style=\"color:red;\">in addition to</span> the payload",
-            // New message appears above old by default (false), change to true to add to the bottom instead.
+            // Default false.
+If true stops auto-Hide.
+            // Click on the close button (BV) to remove the toast.
+            // For non-BV, click on box to clear it or on background to clear all.
-            "append": true,
+            "noAutoHide": true,
             // 5000 by default, how long the message stays on-screen.
 Hover over message to pause countdown.
             "autoHideDelay": 1500,
-            // Bootstrap-vue colour variant.
-Primary, Secondary, Error, Warning, Info "variant": "info",
+            // Optional colour variant. error, warning, info, primary, secondary, success "variant": "info",
-            // Default display is semi-transparent, set this to true to make the message solid colour.
+            // Default display is semi-transparent (BV only), set this to true to make the message solid colour.
             "solid": true,

+            // BV Only.
+New message appears above old by default (false), change to true to add to the bottom instead.
+            "append": true,
-            // If present, the whole message is turned into a link.
+            // BV Only.
+If present, the whole message is turned into a link.
 Click takes the client to the URL.
             "href": "https://bbc.co.uk",
-            // Controls where on the page the toast appears.
+            // BV Only.
+Controls where on the page the toast appears.
 Several standard locations are available.
             // default is top-right.
 Custom positions can be set by including a <toaster> element in your HTML.
             "toaster": "b-toaster-top-center",
-            // Default false.
-If true stops auto-Hide.
-Click on the close button to remove the toast.
-            "noAutoHide": true
-            // More options are available. @see https://bootstrap-vue.org/docs/components/toast },
+            // For BV, more options are available. @see https://bootstrap-vue.org/docs/components/toast },
     },

-    "payload": "<any>",      // Optional.
+    // Optional.
 Will be added to the notification message (content).
 May be HTML.
+    "payload": "<any>",

-    "_socketId": "/extras#sct0MeMrdeS5lwc0AAAB",    // Optional.
+    // Optional.
 ID of client (from Socket.IO) - msg would only be sent to this client.
+    "_socketId": "/extras#sct0MeMrdeS5lwc0AAAB",
 }
 ```